-- Single sign on is an authentication to access different application from a single environment by without giving multiple username or passwords.
+- Single sign-on is authentication to access the different applications from a single environment by without giving multiple usernames or passwords.

-- Single sign on uses only one login and through this user access different applications.
+- Single sign-on uses only one login and through this users access different applications.

 SAML (Security Assertion Mark-up Language)

 - SAML is an XML standard that allows secure web domains to exchange user authentication and authorization data.